Asantesana45/food_delivery/README.md

 ---

-Optional Enhancements
+###Optional Enhancements

-Integrate payment gateways (Stripe, PayPal)
+-Integrate payment gateways (Stripe, PayPal)

-Add email confirmations for orders and sign-ups
+-Add email confirmations for orders and sign-ups

 ---

-Security Best Practices
+###Security Best Practices

-Use strong passwords, especially for the admin account
+-Use strong passwords, especially for the admin account

-Implement CSRF protection for all forms
+-Implement CSRF protection for all forms

-Validate and sanitize all user inputs
+-Validate and sanitize all user inputs

-Add login rate limiting to prevent brute-force attacks
+-Add login rate limiting to prevent brute-force attacks

 ---

-Future Improvements
+###Future Improvements

-Payment integration with Stripe/PayPal
+-Payment integration with Stripe/PayPal

-Order tracking and user profile history
+-Order tracking and user profile history

-Restaurant search and filtering
+-Restaurant search and filtering

-Real-time order status updates using WebSockets
+-Real-time order status updates using WebSockets

-Dark mode toggle for better UX
+-Dark mode toggle for better UX